puppetlabs/puppet-docs/source/puppet/3/reference/lang_variables.markdown

 ### Facts

 Each node submits a very large number of [facts][] (as discovered by [Facter][]) when requesting its [catalog][], and all of them are available as top-scope variables in your manifests.
 In addition to the built-in facts, you can create and distribute custom facts as plugins.

 * [See here for a complete list of built-in facts][facts].
 * [See here for a guide to writing custom facts][customfacts].
 * Run `facter -p` on one of your nodes to get a complete report of the facts that node will report to the master.
+In Puppet Enterprise, each node detail page in the PE console contains a list of that node's facts.

+### Trusted Node Data

+In **Puppet 3.4.0 and later,** you can enable a `$trusted` variable, which is a hash containing _verified_ node data.
+Instead of being self-reported by an agent node, this data is extracted from the node's cryptographic credentials by the puppet master, which makes it resistant to spoofing and suitable for assigning sensitive data to certain nodes.

+To enable `$trusted`, set `trusted_node_data = true` in your puppet master's puppet.conf file.
+(For standalone puppet apply nodes, set it to true in each node's puppet.conf.)

+The `$trusted` variable is a hash containing the following keys:

+* `$trusted['authenticated']` --- an indication of whether the catalog request was authenticated, as well as how it was authenticated.
+The value will be one of:
+    * `remote` for authenticated remote requests (as with agent/master Puppet configurations)
+    * `local` for all local requests (as with standalone puppet apply nodes)
+    * `false` for unauthenticated remote requests (generally only possible if you've configured auth.conf to allow unauthenticated catalog requests)
+* `$trusted['certname']` --- the node's certificate name, usually set via the `certname` setting.
+    * For remote agent/master requests, this is the subject CN extracted from the node's certificate.
+    * For local catalog compilation, this is read directly from the `certname` setting.
+    * If the value of the `authenticated` key is `false`, the value of this key will be an empty string.

+If the `$trusted` hash is enabled with the `trusted_node_data` setting, Puppet will prevent you from accidentally modifying it.
+This means you can't assign new values to `$trusted` in local scopes, you can't add new keys to it, and you can't overwrite its existing keys in a template.
+Trying to do any of these things will fail compilation with an error.

+The `trusted_node_data` setting defaults to `false` in Puppet 3.x; it will default to `true` in Puppet 4.

 ### Agent-Set Variables

-Puppet agent sets several additional variables for a node which are available when compiling that node's catalog:
+Puppet agent (and puppet apply) sets several additional variables for a node which are available when compiling that node's catalog:

-* `$clientcert` --- the node's certname setting.
+* `$clientcert` --- the value of the node's certname setting.
 * `$clientversion` --- the current version of puppet agent.

+These variables are self-reported, so they shouldn't be used to decide whether a node receives sensitive data in its catalog.
+For that, see the `$trusted['certname']` variable above.

 ### Master-Set Variables